-We follow Boucher and Lohmann (1995) and Boucher and Pham (2002) to estimate the cloud properties from the sulfate mass concentration.
+For our baseline experiments (CONTROL and GW), we use the relationship D of Boucher and Lohmann (1995) to relate the cloud droplet number concentration to the atmospheric sulfate mass concentration.
 This calculation is only diagnostic and therefore only includes the first indirect effect (change in cloud optical properties for a fixed liquid water content).
 Although very uncertain, the second indirect effect (due to a reduction in precipitation efficiency) may be of similar magnitude than the first indirect effect.
 The radiative impact on clouds due to changes in DMS emissions is computed as the difference in top-of-atmosphere radiative fluxes between the "global warming" and the control experiments (i.e., with DMS emissions at $2xCO_2$ and $1xCO_2$, respectively).
-The results are moderately sensitive to the assumed minimum background cloud droplet number concentration (prescribed here at the rather large value of 50 cm^{-3}).
-While improvements on the parameterisation of the aerosol indirect effects are desirable (Lohmann et al. 2000), our parameterisation is still useful to perform the sensitivity experiments of the present study.
+The results are moderately sensitive to the assumed minimum background cloud droplet number concentration (prescribed here at the rather large value of 50 cm $^{-3}$).